romikoops/sexy_settings/README.md

 * Using the YAML file (default and custom settings).
 * Using the command line.

-### What's new in 0.0.1
+### What's new in 0.0.2

-First version with the base functionality.
+- Ability to override delimiter on fly for command line settings
+- Hidden sensitive data in logging
+- Changed default environment variable name with options

 ## Getting Started

 ### Prerequisites

-It was tested with Ruby 1.9.2 but we expect it to also work with other Ruby versions
+It was tested with Ruby 2.0 but it expected to also work with other Ruby versions

 ### Installation

 >   gem install sexy_settings